isabella232/support-resources.en/help/data-sheets/overview.md

     <div>
     <a href="enterprise.md"><strong>Enterprise Support</strong></a> (view <a href="assets/EnterpriseSupportDatasheet.pdf" target="_blank">PDF</a>)
     </div>
-    <p>Enhanced support SLTs, benefits of technical expertise and an advocate in the form of a Named Support Engineer</p>
+    <p>Enhanced support Service Level Targets (SLTs), benefits of technical expertise and an advocate in the form of a Named Support Engineer</p>
     <br>
   </td>
   <td>